-Check the level when the transmission is hot.
-On most vehicles this is done with the engine idling and the transmission in Park.
+IMPORTANT: Check the level when the transmission fluid is WARM or HOT (not COLD).
+On most vehicles the level is checked while the engine is idling with the transmission in Park.
 Moving the gear selector thorough each gear position prior to checking the level will help assure an accurate reading.

 Under normal driving conditions, a transmission should not use any fluid.
 A low level, therefore, usually indicates a leak.
 A visual inspection of the pan gasket and driveshaft seals will tell you where the fluid is going.